BELLINGHAM — In 1942, James Okubo was a sophomore at what was then Western Washington College of Education.

 “Like those different (veterans), he would likely feel that he was simply doing his job,” Bill Okubo stated of his father. “(That) there has been nothing special that he did.”

-For his heroism, James Okubo turned into nominated for the Medal of Honor — the Navy’s maximum award — however because of a notion that medics have been ineligible for the award Okubo received the Silver Star.
+For his heroism, James Okubo became nominated for the Medal of Honor — the Navy’s maximum award — however, because of a notion that medics have been ineligible for the prize, Okubo received the Silver Star.

 In 2000, President Bill Clinton posthumously offered James Okubo the Medal of Honor.
-Two military homes, along with one at Joint Base Lewis McChord, are named after him.
+Two military homes and one at Joint Base Lewis McChord are named after him.

-James Okubo is considered one of two veterans from Anacortes to have acquired the Medal of Honor and be venerated on the high school.
+James Okubo is considered one of two veterans from Anacortes to have acquired the Medal of Honor and be revered in the high school.

-“This memorial looks like it is able to be in Washington, D.C., it’s so high-quality,” Bill Okubo said.
-“It becomes really a special acknowledgment in my mind and it felt like he becomes at peace.”
+“This memorial looks like it can be in Washington, D.C.; it’s so high-quality,” Bill Okubo said.
+“It becomes a special acknowledgment in my mind, and it felt like he becomes at peace.”

-For Anne Okubo, the awarding of the honorary college degree has a unique meaning that her father’s navy honors, she stated.
+For Anne Okubo, the awarding of the honorary college degree has a unique meaning than her father’s navy honors, she stated.

-“This is an acknowledgment of his personal achievement,” she stated.
+“This is an acknowledgment of his achievement,” she stated.

-It becomes vital to her that Western commemorated her father, no longer just for their family however for the destiny, she said.
+It becomes vital to her that Western commemorated her father, no longer just for their family but for their destiny, she said.

 “The lesson that I see of all this and why you talk about matters inside the beyond is so that you don’t repeat the errors of records,” she said.